PP-Module for LiFi Access Systems

 3. The third data unit length will be the longest supported plaintext length less than or equal to 64 semi-blocks (4096 bits).

-• Test FCS_CKM.2/GTK:2: The evaluator will test the authenticated-decryption functionality of AES-KW using the same test as for authenticated-encryption, replacing plaintext values with ciphertext values and AES-KW authenticated-encryption with AES-KW authenticated-decryption.
-Additionally, the evaluator will modify one byte of the ciphertext, attempt to decrypt the modified ciphertext, and ensure that a failure is returned rather than plaintext.
+• Test FCS_CKM.2/GTK:2: The evaluator shall test the authenticated-decryption functionality of AES-KW using the same test as for authenticated-encryption, replacing plaintext values with ciphertext values and AES-KW authenticated-encryption with AES-KW authenticated-decryption.
+Additionally, the evaluator shall modify one byte of the ciphertext, attempt to decrypt the modified ciphertext, and ensure that a failure is returned rather than plaintext.

 AES Key Wrap with Padding (AES-KWP Tests)